igem-waterloo/wiki2018/src/markdown/Attributions.md

 ## Interlab

-We would like to extend our most sincere gratitude to Prof. Raymond Legge (Dept. of Chemical Engineering, University of Waterloo) and Andrew Assatory, a graduate student working under Prof. Legge.
+We would like to extend our most sincere gratitude to Professor Raymond Legge (Department of Chemical Engineering, University of Waterloo) and Andrew Assatory, a graduate student working under Professor Legge.
 These results would not have been possible without their assistance.
-Prof. Legge kindly allowed us to use his BioTek Synergy 4 plate reader on very short notice, and Andrew accommodated our use of the plate reader into his busy schedule.
+Professor Legge kindly allowed us to use his BioTek Synergy 4 plate reader on very short notice, and Andrew accommodated our use of the plate reader into his busy schedule.
+Professor Josh Neufeld (Department of Biology, University of Waterloo) aided us by providing a plate reader for the first attempt of following the Interlab protocol.

 ## Administrative Help